HuongNV13/moodle-matrix-docker/README.md

 ## SSL Setup
-Next make the self signed certs so we can run Moodle and associated services over ssl/tls.
+Next make the self signed certs so we can run associated services over ssl/tls.
 This is required to setup SSO.<br/>
 There is a helper script that creates the root CA and dev certificates and keys.

 Change to the directory of the script first:<br/>